quddusyo/Cybersecurity-Tools-for-Automation/README.md

 ## Introduction
 A collection of my custom cybersecurity tools, scripts, and projects in (mostly) python.
-Some repositories include a README within the project scope while others include usage information in the beginning of the script.
+Some repositories include a `README` within the project scope while others include usage information in the beginning of the script.

 ---

 ## Features
-Script:PhishingLinkDetector
+Script: `PhishingLinkDetector`
 Features:
 - **URL Scanning**: Leverages VirusTotal's URL Scan API to evaluate potential phishing threats.
 - **WHOIS Lookup**: Retrieves WHOIS information for the given URL domain.
 - **Sandbox Execution**: Automatically executes URLs in a VirtualBox virtual machine for further analysis.
 - **Logging**: Maintains a log file `DetectPhishingScanner.log` for error and usage tracking.<br/><br/>

-Script: KillPhish
+Script: `KillPhish`
 Features:
 - **Register / Login page**: Used OAuth for seamless login and registration.
 - **User Dashboard**: Beautiful UI for a professional experience.